cangjie-champagne/fire-extinguisher/README.md

 # 🧯 fire-extinguisher
-A Ge cangjie keyboard word key translation method from any input possible.
+A Gē cangjie keyboard word key translation method from any input possible.